Kuwertzel/AppleMusic2Spotify/README.md

 Use at your own risk and feel free to adjust to your own preference.

-This is my first project to be published on GitHub and I take it as an opportunity to learn about Git and GitHub :D I'm happy about any and all recommendations on how I can improve this repo!
+This is my first proper project to be published on GitHub and I take it as an opportunity to learn about Git and GitHub :D I'm happy about any and all recommendations on how I can improve this repo!

 ## TO-DOs

+- [x] create get_clean_title function
+- [x] add "... (with ARTIST)" to get_clean_title function
+- [x] load more than the first ~300 tracks from Apple Music.
+This will most likely require the use of selenium to scroll down for additional tracks to load.
-- [ ] extend extract_artists function to also parse square brackets eg. `[feat.
+- [x] extend extract_artists function to also parse square brackets eg. `[feat.
 Sean Paul & Anne-Marie]`
-- [ ] create get_clean_title function
-- [ ] add "... (with ARTIST)" to get_clean_title function
-- [ ] load more than the first ~300 tracks from Apple Music.
-This will most likely require the use of selenium to scroll down for additional tracks to load.

-I might never implement the above mentioned changes since I have moved on to other projects for now.